Sudoite/ctf-writeups/PicoCTF2018/web/ASimpleQuestion/README.md

 True
 ```

-Next, I determine the number of columns in the `answers` table:
+Next, I determined the number of columns in the `answers` table:

 `print(submit_query("42' OR '1'='1' UNION SELECT NULL, NULL'"))`

-results in
+resulted in

 ```
 SQLite3::query(): Unable to prepare statement: 1, SELECTs to the left and right of UNION do not have the same number of result columns